RhyanRodriguez3/Rhyanrodriguez3/README.md

 **`Digital Craftsman`**  **`Business Consultant`**

-I'm a professional business intelligence developer and business consultant with 5 year's experience solving problems in the healthcare and finance industry.
 Everyone's got to start somewhere, and before I had any experience, I had to learn.
 A little bit of help and guidance goes a long way.
 So explore my repos, they're guides I built along the way, assess my skills if your an employer, and connect with me!

 ---